 Think about what happens at the sharp end of hiring.
 A senior engineer gets three competing offers.
 A VP candidate wants to understand the company’s real culture before signing.
 A passive candidate needs six months of careful nurturing before they’re ready to move.
 These situations require emotional intelligence, judgment, and trust.
 AI doesn’t close deals.
 People do.

-Recruiting also involves judgment calls that can't be quantified.
-Is this candidate's non-traditional background actually an advantage for this specific team?
+Recruiting also involves judgment calls that can’t be quantified.
+Is this candidate’s non-traditional background actually an advantage for this specific team?
 Will this person thrive in a startup after 10 years at a large corporation?
-A recruiter who understands both the company culture and the candidate's motivations can answer those questions.
-An algorithm trained on historical data often can't - and worse, it may reinforce patterns that human judgment would override.
-For a deeper look at how skills-based hiring approaches address this, see our complete guide.
+A recruiter who understands both the company culture and the candidate’s motivations can answer those questions.
+An algorithm trained on historical data often can’t - and worse, it may reinforce patterns that human judgment would override - which is exactly why skills-first evaluation frameworks pair human evaluation with structured criteria.

 There’s also the candidate side of the equation.
 When someone is considering a career change, they have questions AI can’t answer: What’s the team dynamic like?
 How does the hiring manager handle disagreements?
 What happened to the last person in this role?
 A good recruiter knows these answers - or knows how to find them.
 That context is what turns a “maybe” into a signed offer letter.
 And with job acceptance rates at 51% and falling, those conversations matter more than ever.